trickstercache/trickster/docs/new-changed-1.0.md

 - Also: The Cache Provider and Origin Proxy are exposed as Interfaces for easy extensibility.
 - InfluxDB support (very experimental)

+## Status

+We are currently in the beta phase of Trickster 1.0.
+We expect to release the 1.0 Release Candidate build by October 1, 2019, and have the 1.0 GA release before November 1, 2019.

 ### Still to Come in 1.0 (keep checking back!)
 - Distributed Tracing support